 ||The navigation causes the history of WebView2 to update.|

 ||WebView2 completes loading content on the new page.|

-NavigationId of WebView changes every time there is a successful navigation to a new document.
+NavigationId event of WebView changes every time a successful navigation to a new document completes.

 NavigationId event may overlap.
-For instance when you start a navigation, you have to wait for the related
+For instance, when you start a navigation event, you must wait for the related

 NavigationStarting event.
 If you then start another navigation, you should see the